coursekata/docker-stacks/CONTRIBUTING.md

 `FROM`-chained — nothing is built on top of anything else here.
 "Downstream" describes cumulative *manifest features* (a package present in `r-notebook` and everything above it), not an inherited image layer.
-Containment is proven statically, from the committed `pixi.lock` and `rpixi.toml`, before any image is built — that's what `just gate static` does — not by rebuilding and diffing, and not by inheritance.
+Containment is proven statically, from the committed `pixi.lock`, before any image is built — that's what `just gate static` does — not by rebuilding and diffing, and not by inheritance. `pixi.toml`'s `[environments.*]` `features` lists are the single definition of tier composition for both languages: the R side parses `pixi.toml` directly (`scripts/get-refs.py`) and concatenates the matching `r/<feature>.txt` files, including the two instructor features, which carry no conda packages at all.

 Four tiers form a ladder, each a superset of the one before: